-- Most recent change in 41 CFR 102-5.20: Home to Work - Rewritten to clarify employees using vehicles in conjunction with Official Travel from coverage by the regulation. - Not meant to give blanket authority to take a vehicle home prior to a TDY. - Allows taking a GOV home if the use is more advantageous to the Government if the agency authorizes the use
+- Most recent change in 41 CFR 102-5.20: Home to Work - Rewritten to clarify employees using vehicles in conjunction with Official Travel from coverage by the regulation. - Not meant to give blanket authority to take a vehicle home prior to a TDY.
+Allows taking a GOV home if the use is more advantageous to the Government

-- Follow your agency's guidance on official travel. - Make sure you have written approval BEFORE you take the GOV home - Approval should be on an Official Travel Order - DTS - My Travel \FY2025 - CONCUR - E2 - Agency-Specific System for Authorizing TDY Travel
+- Follow your agency's guidance on official travel. - Make sure you have written approval BEFORE you take the GOV home - Approval should be on an Official Travel Order - DTS - My Travel FY2025 - CONCUR - E2 - Agency-Specific System for Authorizing TDY Travel